The Bedfordshire Regiment in the Great War

 The National Archives at Kew, West London

-Their website is here and will give you much more detail than I would even try to produce on this page!
+Their website is here.
 As mentioned above, Medal Index Cards can be searched and downloaded on line here if you do not subscribe to Ancestry or a similar site that gives access to them.
 If you are a new visitor, you will need to register as a Reader and get a card to access the research areas, which needs to be done when you visit - read this page and take some identification though.
 Once you have this card, you will be able to pre-order documents in advance of following visits, so they are ready and waiting for you when you get there.

-Remember though, ask the helpdesk people rather than struggle your way through things and missing something!
+Remember to ask the helpdesk people rather than struggle your way through things and miss something.
 That's why they're there and they do not mind helping.

 BLARS (formerly the The Bedford County Records Office)